-The Board of Directors may meet in closed session, pursuant to the Texas Open Meetings Act, Texas Government Code §§ 551.071-551.076, to: consult with attorney ; (1)
+The Board of Directors may meet in closed session, pursuant to the Texas Open Meetings Act, Texas Government Code §§ 551.071-551.076, to:

-- (2) deliberate regarding the purchase, exchange, lease, or value of real property if deliberation in an open meeting would have a detrimental effect on the position of the District in negotiations with a third person; - deliberate a negotiated in negotiations with a third person; deliberate a negotiated contract for a prospective gift or donation to the District if deliberation in an open meeting would have a detrimental effect on the position of the District in negotiations with a third person; to deliberate the appointment, employment, evaluation, reassignment, duties, discipline or dismissal of a Board member or District employee; to receive information from employees or question employees, but not deliberate public business or agency policy that affects public business; and (3) - (4) (5) - to deliberate the deployment or specific occasions for implyice, our net devices plane during of vices.
+deliberate regarding the purchase, exchange, lease, or value of real property if deliberation in an open meeting would have a detrimental effect on the position of the District in negotiations with a third person;

+the position of the District in negotiations with a third person; deliberate a negotiated contract for a prospective gift or donation to the District if deliberation in an open meeting would have a detrimental effect on the position of the District in negotiations with a third person; to deliberate the appointment, employment, evaluation, reassignment, duties, discipline or dismissal of a Board member or District employee; to receive information from employees or question employees, but not deliberate public business or agency policy that affects public business; and (3)

+to deliberate the deployment or specific occasions for implementation of security personnel or devices.

 The Board may also meet in open session on these matters as required by the Texas Open Meetings Act, Texas Government Code § 551.102.

-(6) - Agenda items may be taken out of order at the discretion of the Board Chairman
+Agenda items may be taken out of order at the discretion of the Board Chairman

-APPENDIX F
+APPENDIX D